geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Before the magic glass unconscious kneels — 670

-A wondrous truth the magic glass reveals !
+A wondrous truth the magic glass reveals!
 Dropp'd from his youthful limbs his radiant arms,
 A grace ethereal heigh ten'd all his charms;
 Dyed in the rainbow's hues, his wings unfold